TransHelp is the Region of Peel’s accessible transportation service for residents with disabilities.

 - Will no longer qualify for TransHelp once the disability has improved or healed.

 Temporary passenger examples

 You might be a Temporary passenger if you:

 - Are using a mobility aid for a short period of time, due to a short-term illness, operation or accident.

 - Have a concussion or other head injury that will improve over time.

-- Are undergoing a treatment that will last for a certain amount of time, such as Chemotherapy or Physiotherapy.
+- Are undergoing a treatment that will last for a certain amount of time.

 If you are a Conditional passenger, it means you experience a barrier to using public transit some or all of the time.
 You most likely can use a combination of conventional transit and TransHelp service, depending on the barriers you experience

 For example, if there is a barrier that prevents you from accessing a local bus stop during the winter months, you'll likely be classified as a Conditional passenger.
 In the summer, you would be able to use public transit, if the barrier does not exist (severe weather/snow).

 - May or may not receive door-to-door TransHelp service.

 - Might be able to use conventional public transit under certain circumstances.